TinSlim/final-reality-TinSlim/README.md

 - A turn finishes when a character attacks, and the next turn starts if there is at least one character in the turnsQueue and there is not another character using the turn.
 - All players starts with a toy weapon (weapon with 0 damage and 20 weight).
+.
+The game needs at least one enemy, one player character and one weapon to start.